interlynk-io/sbommv/examples/github_interlynk_examples.md

 ```

 - **What this does**:
-  - Fetches SBOMs but does not upload them
+  - Fetches SBOMs without uploading (simulates the process).
   - Displays what would be uploaded (preview mode)

 **NOTE**:

 - Useful for previewing the SBOMs to be uploaded, project to be created on Interlynk.
+- Useful for testing before actual uploads.

-## 3. Advanced Transfer(Organization Repos): GitHub → Interlynk
+## 3. Advanced Transfer(Multiple Repositories in an Organization)

+### 3.1 Include Repos of an Organization

-### 3.1 Github Release Method
+#### 3.1.1 Github Release Method

-#### Fetch SBOMs from a GitHub Organization, Including Only Specific Repos and then upload to interlynk

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore" \